jiefisher/matcher/README.md

 A regex engine in Python support context free grammar.

-This regex engine can be used in text classification, domain classification:
+This regex engine can be used in text classification, domain classification.

 You can write rule like this:
 ```
 var date =(today |tomorrow )